Exploring Light-Cone Distribution Amplitudes from Quantum Computing: Quantum algorithm for LCDAs

 As another example, the input state of $\ket{qq}$ can be prepared in the following way.
-Since $\ket{qq}$ is a superposition of configurations of two fermions in the odd sites meanwhile the even sites are empty, the input state is then a Dicke state $\ket{D^{N/2}_2}$ on the odd sites and all even sites are on $\ket{1}$.
-Input states for other baryons can be constructed in a similar fashion.
+Since $\ket{qq}$ is a superposition of configurations of two fermions in the odd sites while the even sites are empty, the input state is then a Dicke state $\ket{D^{N/2}_2}$ on the odd sites with all even sites at the state $\ket{1}$.
+Input states for other hadrons can be constructed in a similar fashion.